bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 patroni-2   101m         80Mi
 ```

-As you can see above, Each pod shows much lower resource usages than requested values in the default statefulset.
+As you can see above, Each pod shows much lower resource usages than requested values in the default StatefulSet.
 Also there is a gap between the pods' resource usages. (i.e. patroni-0 uses 73m, while patroni-2 uses 101m)

 Next, Deploy VPA with `Off mode` and let the VPA calculate the recommendations and see how it'll compute the appropriate resource values.